 - Make, Model, and Serial number of the device

 - The initial and final conditions of patient

 - Description of the device problem and sequence of events that occurred

-If you have questions about this communication, please contact the Division of Small Manufacturers, International and Consumer Assistance (DSMICA) at DSMICA@cdrh.fda.gov or 800-638-2041.
+If you have questions about this communication, please contact the Division of Industry and Consumer Education (DICE) at DICE@cdrh.fda.gov or 800-638-2041.